Fatemeh-Esmaeili/campaign-performance-modeling/README.md

-# 📊 Campaign Performance Modeling
+# Campaign Performance Modelling

 A data-driven project exploring how to evaluate and optimize the performance of a marketing campaign using uplift analysis, A/B testing, and customer segmentation.
 This end-to-end workflow simulates a real-world business case faced by marketing teams at banks or large enterprises.

 ---

-## 🔍 Project Overview
+## Project Overview

 This project simulates the launch of a marketing campaign and applies statistical and machine learning techniques to analyze its impact on customer behavior.

 ### Objectives:
 - Evaluate the **effectiveness of a marketing campaign** using A/B testing and uplift modeling.
 - Identify **customer segments** that respond differently to campaigns.
-- Create **interactive visualizations** to support business decision-making.

 ---

-## 📋 Data Schema
+## Data Schema

 The dataset columns and their descriptions are defined in the [`data/data_schema.yaml`](data/data_schema.yaml) and  [`data/data_schema.json`](data/data_schema.json) files.

 ---

-## 🧪 Techniques & Concepts
+## Techniques & Concepts

 - A/B Testing & Lift Calculation
 - Uplift Modeling (Causal Inference)
-- Customer Segmentation with K-Means
+- Customer Segmentation with uplift score
-- Feature Engineering from transactional data
-- Data Visualization & Dashboarding

 ---

-## ⚙️ Tools Used
+## Tools Used
 - **SQL**
-- **Python**: pandas, numpy, scikit-learn, matplotlib, seaborn, plotly
+- **Python**: pandas, numpy, scikit-learn, matplotlib, seaborn, scipy
-- **Streamlit** (for optional dashboard)
 - **Jupyter Notebooks**
 - *(Optional: Power BI / Tableau for BI dashboarding)*